 When putting a firearm away, be sure that all metal surfaces including the bore are coated with a light film of Rem Oil.
 This rust fighter is a "must" even if you plan to use the gun again in a few hours.
 Spray it on, or apply it with a Rem Oil Wipe.
-The wipe is also perfect for removing fingerprint acids.
+The wipe is also perfect for removing fingerprint acids

-Store your firearms in a secure, dry area.
-Household desets are a poor choice, exposing guns to damage.
+Store your firearms in a secure, dry axia.
+Household dissets are a poor choice, exposing guns to damage.
 Sheepskin-or cloth-lined field cases also are unsuitable, since they trap moisture.
-The ideal solution is a metal case are locking gun cashet.
+The ideal solution is a metal case or looking gun cabinet.
 Inspect your stored guns regularly, to make sure no rust is forming.

 Use Rem Action Cleaner to clean off the grease when taking a firearm out of storage.
-Before firing again, clear the bore of grease all and any obstructions.
+Before firing again, clear the bore of grease, oil and any obstructions.
 Push clean patches through on a jag, or use a clean bore swab.

 Take special care if there are children around.
 Kids are fascinated by guns.
 It's a natural curiosity that can have tragic consequences when not properly supervised.
 Store your firearms in a locked gun safe or some other location that physically bars a child from gaining access.
 Ammunition should be stored and locked in a location separate from your firearms.
-Never leave an unsecured firearm or ammunition in a closet, dresser drawer or under the bed.
+Never leave an unsecured firearm or ammunitiation a closet, drawer or under the bed.
 Remember, it is your responsibility to make sure that children and others unfamiliar with firearms cannot get access to your firearms and ammunition.